 As a college-educated female currently pursuing a Master’s degree, one may say that I already have some sort of “knowledge base.”
 I was born in America of South Korean and German descent, and was raised by two immigrant parents (a South Korean mother and a Puerto Rican father who joined the U.S. military at age 18).
 I moved around my entire childhood, have traveled to different countries and experienced an array of cultures.
 My multicultural background places me in a particular position of “knowing” of certain customs.
 My exploration, involvement and identification with a myriad of faith traditions (from various Eastern disciplines to “New Age” metaphysical studies to now a reformed Christian) once again places me in an interesting category of “knowing,” especially compared to the majority of peers at my current school who were mostly raised in traditional Christian church backgrounds.
 However, one could argue that perhaps I truly don’t know myself or much at all, which is why I have searched high and low to feel like I belong or can fit in to a particular group’s worldview.
 In essence I am still searching…

-I moved away from the Eastern Buddhist path because once I reached a certain state of “enlightenment,” I was left feeling very empty.
-Once I was emptied, I didn’t know where to go from there.
-Once I came back to the “real world,” I was having a hard time acclimating.
+Several years ago I moved away from the Eastern Buddhist path.
+The reason why is because once I reached a certain state of “enlightenment,” I was left feeling very empty.
+Once I was emptied, I didn’t know where to go from there and was having a hard time acclimating back into the “real world.”
 It’s one thing to be in a silent retreat center in the woods with other meditators, but how does that translate to being in authentic relationship with people in everyday situations?
 No matter how hard I tried to integrate my two worlds, I was left feeling like there was a divide.
 I finally realized that I am not an enlightened mini-god in ultimate control of my life.
 Mind or thought control is not the ultimate goal, and neither is trying to get to heaven.
 There is a grander story happening beyond what we can even comprehend or imagine and it is actually happening presently here and now.

 The more I dive into my current studies, I can’t help to wonder what really matters in the grand scheme.
 Yes of course it’s important to honor where we came from, what we’ve been through and what experiences we bring to the table, but getting an educational degree just to obtain “knowledge” also feels empty and un-fulfilling.
 Reading through endless books and writing a bunch of papers to prove to professors that I “know” something is not something I really care about.
 If I “fail” for voicing my authentic thoughts, then so be it.